nitesh9001/backend-movies-imdb/README.md

 ### Deployment

-This is deployed on heroku auto deploy with github
+This is deployed on heroku auto deploy with github endpoint -- https://movie-imdb-fynd.herokuapp.com/

 ### Functionlity